 Select Value Italy Belgium Portugal Slovenia Czech Republic Bulgaria Norway Please, select your gender

 Select Value Male Female Prefer not to declare it 3 – Please select your age range Select Value 20-30 30-40 40-50 50-60 More 60 4 – What is your highest level of education?
 Select Value Attended high school but did not finish it High School Diploma Attended college but did not finish it Vocational/Technical degree or certificate Associates’ Degree Bachelor’s Degree Master’s Degree Doctorate’s Degree I cannot answer 5 – Which group of the samples do you belong to?
-Select Value Schools (school districts) Rehabilitation centers and other health sector professionals Special education service center Family and family associations School guidance center Higher education teachers/researchers Policy makers Experts Interest organisation Regional center I cannot answer 6 – Please, introduce your self by mentioning your official position School head Teacher Support teacher Educator Parent Tutor Social worker School representative Psychologist Pedagogical counselor Therapist Physician Expert/consultant Occupational therapist 7 – What age group do the students you work with belong to?
+Select Value Schools (school districts) Rehabilitation centers and other health sector professionals Special education service center Family and family associations School guidance center Higher education teachers/researchers Policy makers Experts Interest organisation Regional center I cannot answer 6 – Please, introduce your self by mentioning your official position School head Teacher Support teacher Educator Parent Tutor Social worker School representative Psychologist Pedagogical counselor Therapist Physician Expert/consultant Occupational therapist CAUTION: to answer multiple-choice questions, you will need to hold down the CTRL key while selecting the answers with the mouse.
+7 – What age group do the students you work with belong to?
 Or if you are a parent, what age group do your children belong to?

 Pre-school (0-5) Primary school (6-9) Secondary school (10-18) University (from 18) 11 – Who are you working with?
 Or, in which group is your child, if you are a parents?